A STEP BY STEP GUIDE TO BUYING A REDWOOD TINY HOME

 6. Toilet

-* these types of system are allowed or not allowed at the discretion of your local municipality*
+* The decision regarding which type of system is allowed comes from the discretion of your local municipality*

 b.
 Water hookup